 Given the diverse characteristics of modern storage devices, we believe the time is ripe to re-investigate caching algorithms.
 To optimize performance, the task of a costaware cache is to control which blocks are cached, such that the amount of work performed by each storage device is roughly equal.
 In this paper, we have presented a family of cost-aware caching algorithms that are based on the notion of explicitly partitioning the cache; the size of each partition is configured such that it directly corresponds to the relative cost and usefulness of the data in that partition.
 These approaches have two advantages.
 First, partitions are able to aggregate replacement-cost information across many entries in the cache, reducing the amount of information that must be tracked and allowing the most recent cost information to be used for all blocks from the same device.
-Second, and most important, a virtual partition approach can be easily implemented within the Clock replacement policy, increasing the likelihood of adoption in real systems.
+Second, and most importantly, a virtual partition approach can be easily implemented within the Clock replacement policy, increasing the likelihood of adoption in real systems.

-Acknowledgements
+Acknowledgments

+Comments from Jeff Chase, members of the Wisconsin Network Disks research group, including John Bent, Nathan Burnett, Timothy Denehy, Florentina I. Popovici, and Muthian Sivathanu, Shai Rubin, and anonymous reviewers improved the quality of this paper.

-We thank members of the Wisconsin Network Disks research group for helpful discussions, contributions, and paper comments.
-In particular, Florentina I. Popovici provided the IBM 9LZX disk profile information used in our simulations, and Leslie Cheung wrote the layout code used in the Berkeley trace experiments.
+Several people made technical contributions to this paper.
+Florentina I. Popovici provided the IBM 9LZX disk profile information used in our simulations.
+Leslie Cheung wrote the layout code used in the Roselli trace experiments.
 Omer Zaki contributed to early versions of this work.
-Comments from anonymous reviewers and particularly the tireless shepherding of Jeff Chase greatly improved the quality of the paper.

 The Condor distributed execution system was used to run simulations.
 Members of the Condor project, especially Todd Tannenbaum, supported our use of Condor.

 This work is sponsored by NSF CCR-0092840, CCR-0098274, ITR-0086044, and the Wisconsin Alumni Research Foundation.